ussjoin/adif_to_qsl/README.md

 You need to download the FCC ULS database from <https://www.fcc.gov/uls/transactions/daily-weekly>.
 You need the weekly dump from the Amateur Radio Service.
 Take the `EN.dat` file and put it in the local directory.
 (It's 180MB and changes weekly, so it's not great to check in.)

+You need a Brother label printer supported by the <https://brother-ql.net/> project, loaded with 2.4" wide roll labels.
+If you need a different width, that's fine, but you'll need to change the layout section yourself.

 ## How to Use

 The force?
 (Coming)